Hochikong/vyroute/README.md

 #Attention
-This repo is a old version
+This repo is an old version
 The new version have moved to [https://github.com/vyos/python-vyos-mgmt](https://github.com/vyos/python-vyos-mgmt)